powsybl/powsybl.github.io/docs/tutorials/powsybl-javafx-packager.md

 [here](../configuration/modules/mapdb-app-file-system.md) since it uses a MapDB based file system.
 A default configuration `config.yml` is available in the resources of the maven project template.

-If you wish to run loadflow or security-analysis on your networks, you will also need to configure the used implementations in the `componentDefaultConfig` module as explained [here](../configuration/modules/componentDefaultConfig.md).
+If you wish to run loadflow or security-analysis on your networks, you will also need to configure the used implementations.
+The loadflow configuration is described in [LoadFlow](../configuration/modules/load-flow.md).
+The security analysis is described in the `componentDefaultConfig` module as explained [here](../configuration/modules/componentDefaultConfig.md).

 # Deploying your project